-We evaluated different variants of Intrinsically Motivated Goal Exploration Processes and showed that only the variants where we do not hand-design a curriculum for learning (RMB and AMB conditions) allowed to discover the more complex skills.
-Furthermore, when the agent monitors its learning progress with intrinsic rewards (AMB), it autonomously develops a learning sequence, or curriculum, from easier to the most complex tasks.
-Also, the comparison between agents only exploring the ball problem space (SGS) versus all spaces (AMB) shows that if an engineer was to specify the target problems he wants the robot to solve (e.g. move the ball), then it would be more efficient to also explore all other possible intrinsic goals to develop new skills that can serve as stepping stones to solve the target problems.
+We evaluated different variants of Intrinsically Motivated Goal Exploration Processes and showed the efficiency of variants that do not use a hand-designed learning (RMB and AMB conditions) for discovery of the most complex affordances.
+Furthermore, when the agent monitors its learning progress with intrinsic rewards (AMB), it autonomously develops a learning sequence, or curriculum, from the easiest to the most complex tasks, and explores more efficiently than without those intrinsic rewards.
+Also, the comparison between agents only exploring one interesting problem space (SGS) versus all spaces (AMB) shows that if an engineer were to specify the target problems to solve (e.g. move the ball), then it would be more efficient to also explore all other possible intrinsic goals to develop new skills that can serve as stepping-stones to solve the target problem.

-We have chosen to evaluate several implementations of IMGEPs with a real robotic setup as this provides real world constraints that are not available in simulations, such as stringent time constraints that make it impossible to tune the parameters of algorithms by running many pre-experiments, as well as realistic complex noise.
-However, this also prevented us so far to run as much experiments as we would need to disentangle learning performances of the two conditions RMB and AMB.
-We are currently running more trials of the different conditions.
-Also, a current limitation of our setup is that we suppose that agents already have a perceptual system allowing them to see and track objects, as well as spaces of representations to encode their transformations.
-Future work will study how representation learning methods could bootstrap these representations of the scene from pixels in an unsupervised manner.